 Rationale: This review identifies the normal conduction sequence and abnormalities that may require further evaluation or treatment.

 Rationale: Setting alarm limits activates the bedside or telemetry monitor alarm system.
 Monitoring systems allow for setting and adjusting alarms at the bedside or at the central monitoring system.
 The types of alarms may include rate (high or low), abnormal rhythms or complexes, and pacemaker recognition, depending on the manufacturer.
+Establish policies and procedures for managing the alarms.4

-Never turn off the monitor alarms
+Never turn off the monitor alarms.

 Rationale: A clear pattern is required to make accurate judgments about the patient's status and treatment.